gioblu/PJON/src/strategies/AnalogSampling/README.md

 ![AnalogSampling PJDLS good LED](images/AnalogSampling_PJDLS_Good_LED.jpg)

-It is necessary to add a pull-down resistor 75K-5MΩ connecting the A0 pin with ground to reduce the LED capacitance, reduce bit transition slopes and externally induced interference.
+It is necessary to add a 75K-5MΩ pull-down resistor connecting the A0 pin with ground to reduce the LED capacitance, bit transition slopes and externally induced interference.

-`AnalogSampling` can be used to experiment with short range infrared or visible light communication (i.e. micro-robot swarm, DIY remote, optic fiber), medium range using light sources (i.e. cars transmitting data through front and backlights) or long range laser communication (i.e. data between ground and LEO).
+`AnalogSampling` can be used to experiment with short range infrared or visible light communication (i.e. remote control), medium range using light sources (i.e. cars transmitting data through front and backlights) or long range laser communication (i.e. data between ground and LEO).

 The picture below shows a bidirectional exchange where both packet and acknowledgment are clearly visible: